Homeowner guide

 What if the HOA cannot account for where special assessment money went?

-Request a detailed accounting and audit of the funds.
-If the HOA cannot account for the money, report it to your state's HOA oversight agency and consult an attorney about a derivative lawsuit on behalf of the association.
+Request a complete financial audit and detailed accounting of the funds.
+If the HOA cannot account for assessment proceeds, report this to your state's HOA oversight agency and consult an attorney.
+A derivative lawsuit (on behalf of the association against board members who misappropriated funds) may be appropriate.

 Can I get a payment plan for a large special assessment?